 for $0< t \leq t_\mathrm{end}$, together with the initial condition $\mathbf{y}(0) = \mathbf{y_0}$.
 The control $u(t)$ is a periodic continuation of a Heaviside function, defined for $n\in\mathbb{N}$ periods as

-where $k = 0,\dots, n-1$ is an index, $\nu$ denotes the period length of physical activity - the length from the start of one physical activity session until the start of the next session - and $\delta$ is the duration of one physical activity session.
-We set $t_\mathrm{end} \isdef n\nu$, reflecting that we simulate $n$ periods.
+where $k = 0,\dots, n-1$ and $t_\mathrm{end} \isdef n\nu$.
+The parameter $\nu$ denotes the period length of physical activity and refers to the time between the start of two consecutive sessions, and $\delta$ is the duration of a physical activity session.
 The vector $\mathbf{y_1}$ contains the short-term equations and comprises $5$ state variables

 that satisfy the following ODEs